Jaimierl/reading-notes/README.md

 # Reading Notes for Code Fellows

-This is my reading notes depot to keep track of my study documents
+This is my reading notes depot to keep track of notes from assigned study documents.

-### About Me
+## About Me

 My name is Jae and I currently work as a project manager and a financial coach.